 - Managing risks to humanitarian assistance amid a public health emergency of international concern;

 - Maintaining responsibilities for planning, monitoring, and sustaining U.S.-funded development;

 - Maximizing stakeholder coordination for a global COVID-19 response; and

 - Addressing vulnerabilities and implementing needed controls in Agency core management functions.

 Investigations.
 OIG investigators will provide fraud awareness briefings for USAID and implementer personnel that are tailored to the COVID-19 pandemic.
+See OIG Investigation’s COVID-19 Fraud Awareness and Reporting Fact Sheet for more information on fraud reporting and indicators specific to COVID-19 response efforts.
 Our investigators will also monitor instances of medical and laboratory commodity diversion, as well as program and procurement fraud.
 We are also:

 Working with the U.S. Department of Justice to address fraud and other misconduct related to the pandemic, specifically through the Metropolitan Area COVID-19 Anti-Fraud Task Force, as announced by the U.S. Attorney for the District of Columbia April 2, 2020;